Common Questions about Psychology Services

 Will I be sent off to a mental hospital against my will?

 No, this does not happen to most people.
-There are very few instances that would dictate hospitalization, namely, only when safety issues are a concern.
+There are very few instances that would dictate hospitalization, namely, only when safety issues are an emergency.
 Out of the general population, only a very small percentage ever need to be hospitalized for psychological reasons and even fewer are taken against their will.
 (Again, these few have to threaten imminently to harm themselves or someone else.)

 Will I fall apart if I talk about upsetting thoughts and feelings?